Clinical trials for chordoma

 Considering whether to join a clinical trial

-Clinical trials can be beneficial for patients at any For chordoma, stage of disease refers to primary/new diagnosis, recurrent disease, advanced disease, and metastatic disease.
-This is different than other types of cancers that are usually staged by the numbers 0-4..
-However, because surgery and radiation are the recommended treatments for newly diagnosed chordoma patients, clinical trials for chordoma are most often designed for patients who have a Tumor that has grown back after initial treatment.
-Recurrences can be isolated or multifocal, local or regional., or who have advanced disease — meaning the tumor has When tumors have spread to other parts of the body from the original tumor site. (spread) or can no longer be fully treated with surgery and radiation.
+Clinical trials can be beneficial for patients at any stage of disease.
+However, because surgery and radiation are the recommended treatments for newly diagnosed chordoma patients, clinical trials for chordoma are most often designed for patients who have a recurrence, or who have advanced disease — meaning the tumor has metastasized (spread) or can no longer be fully treated with surgery and radiation.

 Potential risks and benefits